11 things you should know about cross-platform app development

 So why would someone work with cross-platform application development?
 It’s simple.
 With a single codebase, you can develop an app once, and apply it to multiple platforms.
 If an app were not developed to be cross-platform, the programmer would have to develop the app over and over again, using multiple coding languages.
 In a sense, you could say that they have to create multiple apps instead of just one.

-It may seem like picking between something like native development and cross-platform application development is an easy choice, but each comes with its own set of challenges.
+It may seem like picking between something like native development and cross-platform app development is an easy choice, but each comes with its own set of challenges.
 We’ll get more into that as we get further into the article.

 As a side note, cross-platform development frameworks are often regarded as the best for Agile Scrum development.
 This is due to the fact that only one team works on the app codebase, promoting control over the project and productivity.
 Even so, there are still some things to consider when choosing between native and cross-platform.
 But don’t worry, we’ll get more into that below.